-they add to what i know, they challenge what i think i know and on some rare occasions they literally change my mind.
+i love nonfiction books because the knowledge they provide, makes my thinking bigger. they add to what i know, they challenge what i think i know and on some rare occasions some of them literally change my mind.

 essentialism by greg mckeown is such a book.